Updated March 2019

 School Fun Runs

 A Fun Run is a classic school fundraising event where children are sponsored to run as many laps as they can during a set time.
-The benefits are two fold – raising funds and encouraging healthy activity.
+The benefits are two-fold – raising funds and encouraging healthy activity.
 Fun Runs are popular because no selling is required, it’s over in an afternoon, and there is usually a very high level of support from parents.

 Each child taking part in the Fun Run individually approaches family and friends to sponsor them for a set amount for every lap they run.
 The school can choose to have the Fun Run during school hours (recommended) or outside of school hours.
 At the end of the Run, the number of laps each child has run is added up, and their sponsors pay them based on that final number.

-Alternatives to the standard Fun Run
+New alternatives to the standard Fun Run

 How much can we make?